jingconan/SADIT/README.md

     src\_ip:src\_port-\>dst\_ip:dst\_port protocol payload destination-name
     flow-size(in packets) flow-size(in bytes) protocol-flags

-After finishing your detection algorihms, the last thing you need to do is to add the corresponding class name to `detector_map` in `ROOT/Detector/gad/Detector/API.py`.
+After finishing your detection algorithms, the last thing you need to do is to add the corresponding class name to `detector_map` in `ROOT/Detector/gad/Detector/API.py`.
 After that you will be able to use your detection algorithm.
 You can use `Compare` experiment to compare with